-Using myself as an example, I had good grades and I had bad grades as a student.
+Using myself as an example, I had both good grades and bad grades as a student.
 I received my first “F” from Mrs. Smith in second grade for conduct.
 (Notice I said first) I was always respectful in school and I enjoyed going.
 For me, school was much more social than anything else.
-Through my elementary years, it was about pleasing my teachers.
-Throughout middle and high school, it was about seeing my friends.
-It wasn’t until I reached my college years, when I approached school as an academic.
+Through my elementary years, it was about pleasing my teachers; although I’m not sure just how pleased they were with me.
+I was quite chatty.
+Throughout middle and high school, it was totally, 100% about seeing my friends.
+It wasn’t until I reached my college years when I approached school as an academic.

 The birth of the Duck was organically created as a result of providing a student the opportunity to take a break and take some time to get herself together.
 I didn’t know why she was crying, but it was clear she would be ok.
 The Duck gave her what she needed.
-It was a very tiny gesture of understanding, and to a child of any age, it’s enough to let them know you care enough to understand their needs.
+It was a very tiny gesture of compassion and understanding, and to a child of any age, that small gesture is enough to let them know you care enough to understand their needs.

 So the school year has begun and it was my hope to be able to continue to post here once a week.
 But I continue to work on balancing all that is important to me in my life and it looks like weekly posting is not going to be my reality at this time.
 Life is a practice and conscious living and wellness is a practice.
 I want to live the life I encourage others to live.
 Remaining conscious is essential for me.
 As I move forward in my new teaching position, it’s become clear I won’t have the freedom to post as much as I’d like.
 Honoring time and energy is first and foremost, so as I enter into a new realm of education, I pledge to do it consciously, calmly, and gently for both my students and myself.
 Happy September to you and all of those that you love! xo